dmd-program/dmd-100/topics/character.md

   - What role does the character play?
   - Characterization types
 2. Physical Attributes
-  - Name
+  - Name, Age, Gender
-  - Age
+  - Markings, tattoos
-  - Gender
+  - Abilities, disabilities
   - Race/Ethnicity
 3. Inner struggle and journey
   - What motivates the character?